A Spectroscopic Search for Optical Emission Lines from Dark Matter Decay: Computation of dark matter emissivity

 The motivation of our search is to look for unidentified lines corresponding with dark matter decay.
-Compared with annihilation, the rate of which goes as the square of density, dark matter decay scales with the density profile, making the far outskirts of galaxies a viable place to search for signals.
 To interpret our detection limits in terms of a luminosity-to-mass ratio for dark matter particles, we will need to know the total mass of dark matter contributing to the measured surface brightness.

-To estimate surface mass density associated with our line search, we need the results from galaxy-galaxy weak gravitational lensing \citep{lensing}.
-As there are no measurements yet available with DESI BG or LRG samples, we use prior lensing signals detected with a similar flux-limited sample of low-redshift galaxy targets from the Sloan Digital Sky Survey (SDSS).
-Because our detection limits of surface brightness are similar for BGs and LRGs, focusing the calculation on the group with more reliable surface mass density measurement is sufficient here.
-From the Galaxy-Mass Correlation Function measured from weak lensing of galaxies in the main sample of SDSS, the surface mass density $\Sigma(R)\sim20\,M_{\odot}/\rm pc^{2}\sim 0.004\,\rm g/\rm cm^{2}$ at $R=150 \,\rm kpc$ \citep{sdss_lensing}.
+To estimate surface mass density associated with our line search, we could adapt measurements from galaxy-galaxy weak gravitational lensing \citep{lensing}.
+As there are no measurements yet available with DESI BG or LRG samples, we use prior lensing signals detected with a similar flux-limited sample of low-redshift galaxy targets from the Sloan Digital Sky Survey (SDSS) for the BGS galaxies and use the lensing signals detected with the BOSS CMASS sample, a class of high-redshift color-magnitude selected galaxies, for the LRGs.
+While our detection limits of surface brightness are similar for BGs and LRGs, the surface dark matter densities for the two groups of galaxies are different.
+Therefore, we calculate dark matter emissivity based on the two samples separately.